 The university grants degrees in a broad variety of disciplines, from BA/BSc to PhD, mainly in the fields of professional, technological, health and creative disciplines and those most relevant to business and industry.
 A variety of conventional undergraduate degree programmes are still offered, for example in social sciences.
 In addition, academic and scientific professionals at the university produce research in a variety of fields.

 The university’s Accommodation Services department is supposed to make arrangements for students to be placed in one of nine halls of residence which are located across the city.

 As for the sport’s activities, the Garthdee campus provides a vast range of sport and fitness facilities to the university community as well as to the common public.
 The RGU Boat Club contests the annual Aberdeen Universities Boat Race each Spring against the University of Aberdeen.
-Both of the top universities in Aberdeen also compete every year in the Granite City Challenge.
+Both of the top universities near Aberdeen also compete every year in the Granite City Challenge.

 Are you looking for accommodation near the top universities in Aberdeen?
 Read: